AngryUEFI/AngryCAT/README.md

 * 4 Byte unsigned LE message length
 * Length Bytes message

+## GETMSGSIZE
+* ID: 0x3
+* Expects the size of the send message as a MSGSIZE response
+* AngryUEFI should verify the received message matches the size indicated in the Message Length header

+### Structure
+* 4 Byte unsigned LE message length
+* Length Bytes message

 # Responses
 These messages are sent from AngryUEFI to AngryCAT after receiving a request.